-Five (5) of the nine (9) deep water sections of export cables have been trenched and installed, totaling nearly 175 km in length.
-Each cable is secured at either end by a mushroom anchor.
+Six (6) of the nine (9) deep water sections of export cables have been installed, totaling nearly 210 km in length.
+The CLV LIVINGSTONE will complete the nearshore (shallow water) section of OEC #4 and commence the associated Omega Joint with the previously installed deep water section of OEC #4.
+The CLV MONNA LISA will commence installation of deep water OEC #8 this month.
+Each cable is secured at either end by a mushroom anchor until it is pulled into the OSS and/or the Omega Joint is completed.
 The OECs remain exposed where they cross the existing, charted subsea telecommunications cables.
-We ask that all mariners be mindful of these cables and avoid anchoring or any other seabed impacting activities in the vicinity of the cables.
+We ask that all mariners be mindful of these cables and avoid anchoring or any other seabed-impacting activities in the vicinity of the cables.